amolsarva/dadsinterviewbot/docs/netlify-blob-config.md

 4. In the scopes list, enable **Blobs: Read and write** (or **Full access** if you prefer), then create the token.
 5. Copy the generated token immediately.
 In your deployment environment, set the `NETLIFY_BLOBS_TOKEN` secret to this value.

+> **Runtime-managed tokens**
+>
+> When the site runs inside Netlify’s infrastructure it now detects and prefers the platform-managed blob token that Netlify injects at request time.
+You can safely remove a manually configured `NETLIFY_BLOBS_TOKEN` once uploads succeed—diagnostics will show the token source as “runtime-managed.”
+Keep a personal access token handy for local testing or emergency overrides, but production no longer needs the secret in the environment variables.

 ## 3. Link the token to the correct site ID
 1. From the Netlify dashboard, open the **Sites** tab and select the site that hosts this app.
 2. On the site overview page, scroll to **Site information** and expand it to reveal the **API ID** (UUID).
 This is Netlify’s canonical Site ID.